newridetech/silicon/docs/index.md

 ## Core benefits

 * GDPR friendly (and probably other regulations also)
+* when used correctly is simplifies user, roles and identities management by offloading everything to [Keycloak](https://www.keycloak.org) and providing full integration with [Laravel](https://laravel.com/) helpers and features
+* does not reinvent the wheel, it uses existing technologies and adds minimal required code to make them work together and give bigger benefits (we believe that `2 + 2 = 5` when combining good solutions)

 ## Caveats

 * requires senior / upper-mid skills to understand and use Silicon correctly, although with guidance it's possible to introduce junior level programmer to develop features
+* cannot be integrated into an existing Laravel project without refactoring (although it can be easily removed and leave modular code behind)

 ## How it works